-- Start CodeWatch using any of the methods discussed in Starting CodeWatch (on page 16) without any RM/COBOL Runtime Command line options specified. - Start CodeWatch with a runcobol command line.
+- Start CodeWatch using any of the methods discussed in Starting CodeWatch (on page 17) without any RM/COBOL Runtime Command line options specified. - Start CodeWatch with a runcobol command line.
 See Starting CodeWatch with a Runtime Command Line (on page 19). - If CodeWatch is already running, from the File menu, choose Workspace | New.

 The Workspace wizard opens and then leads you through the process of creating the workspace.
-The name of the program or program file you wish to run is all that is required (although the execution directory may also need to be specified).
+The name of the program or program file you wish to run is all that is required (although the working directory may also need to be specified).

 Note You can bypass the Workspace wizard by clicking on the Command button in the wizard and entering a command line.
 To start CodeWatch without starting the wizard, specify /n on the command line.
-See Starting CodeWatch from an MS-DOS Environment (on page 18).
+For more details, see Starting CodeWatch from a Command Prompt (on page 18).